cloudnativer/kube-install/docs/operation0.7.md

 <br>
 You will rebuild the damaged k8s-master (192.168.1.13) in the kubernetets cluster.
-Execute the following command on Kube_install host:<br>
+Execute the following command on kube-install host:<br>

 ```
 # kube-install -exec rebuildmaster -rebuildmaster "192.168.1.13" -k8sver "1.22" -ostype "centos7" -label "192168001011"
 ```

 Notice: Please make sure that the `-ostype` flag you entered is correct, only support `rhel7`, `rhel8`, `centos7`, `centos8`, `ubuntu20`, `suse15` these types of "ostype".<br>
-Notice: If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the rebuildmaster operation.<br>
+If you specify the `-softdir` parameter value during the installation operation, please specify the same `-softdir` parameter value during the rebuildmaster operation.<br>
-In addition, you can also rebuild Kubernetes master through the Kube-Install web platform.
+In addition, you can also rebuild Kubernetes master using the Kube-Install web platform.
 For the installation process using the web platform, <a href="docs/webinstall0.7.md">click here to view more details</a> ! <br>

 <br>